kyle-n/kyle-n.github.io/src/routes/blog/posts/incremental-angular-typescript-adoption.md

 date: 2022-06-22
 keywords: javascript, typescript, angular, frontend, tutorial
 image: typescript.png
+description: Your team needs strict mode, and now there's no excuse.
 ---

 Enabling [strict mode](https://www.typescriptlang.org/tsconfig#strict) for TypeScript is one of the best ways to ensure code quality on a project.
 It forces developers to handle edge cases and avoid risky type coercions.
 It also exposes hidden bugs.